 Oh, January.
 You fill me with such conflicting emotions.
 It’s so cold and grey outside, so I want to eat nothing but comfort foods, yet my brain is screaming, “New year, new you!”
-Hahaha.
+Haha!
 I want to eat healthy, but I also want something that will make me feel warm and full.
-And these Slow Simmered Black Eyed Peas and Greens did both.
+These Slow Simmered Black Eyed Peas and Greens did both. #win

 There’s something ultra comforting about having a pot of savory goodness simmering on the stove all afternoon.
 So even before I got to dive into a bowl of these slow simmered black eyed peas this afternoon I was feeling extra cozy, despite the grey drizzle outside my window.
 These peas are an all day event, so make a big pot of them on the weekend as you take care of your chores, lounge in your PJs, or just hang out with your loved ones, and you’ll not only be making yummy food for the week, but cozy memories of “home” on cold winter days.